There is a huge difference between prices in grocery stores, and the strange thing is, there isn’t a huge variation in terms of what you actually get.

-Aldi is a no frills supermarket (similar to Lidl) and operates on a completely different strategy to the big three supermarkets in Australia (Coles, Woolworths, and IGA).
+Aldi is a no frills supermarket (similar to Lidl) and operates on a completely different strategy to the big three supermarkets in Australia (Coles, Woolworths and IGA).
 While they maintain a few standard aisles of consumer staples and general processed rubbish, their main focus is on offering a small range of high quality stock with rock bottom prices.
-They are probably better known for their ‘crazy central aisles’ full of the ‘mind blowing Aldi shit’
+They are probably better known for their ‘crazy central aisles’ full of the ‘mind blowing Aldi shit.’

-What you might not know however is Aldi are securing great deals with fresh produce producers all over the country.
+What you might not know however is Aldi are securing great deals with fresh produce farmers all over the country.
 They then offer insane prices on the produce, and every few days this changes.
 Just last weekend I picked up 3kg of sweet potatoes at $1.50 a kilo!

 They don’t really have a great website or offer online shopping, and they don’t really spend much on advertising (apart from those weird ads if you watch TV) because they are focusing on their core business principle: a small range of high quality stock at rock bottom prices.

-Other complaints I have heard about Aldi is that you have to bag your own groceries and they feel pressured to do this super fast and have some kind of weird speed-bagging public anxiety, but hell, for half price groceries I’m happy to bag the next guys stuff, too!
+Other complaints I have heard about Aldi is that you have to bag your own groceries and they feel pressured to do this super fast and have some kind of weird speed-bagging public anxiety, but hell, for half price groceries I’m happy to bag the next guy’s stuff, too!
 I haven’t quite perfected out how to use their trolley system so I just bring my own backpack (bonus – stops me from buying too much stuff).
 So what if I am painfully slow at re-bagging at the check-out, what are they going to do?
 Not sell me the groceries?!
-Ha! ?
+Ha!

 I’ll leave the discussion about their wines for another day.
-But having been referred to try some by an experienced and successful property investor with expensive taste, I ended up trying a few I must say they are quite drinkable.
+But having been referred to try some by an experienced and successful property investor with expensive taste, I ended up trying a few and I must say they are quite drinkable.

 Just how much do I save?